arrow1800/Victron-VirtualBattery/README.md

 see file exampleflow.json you can copy the contents to node-red and import it all at once.

+important! -> node-red uses this addons for the exampleflow. you can install them yourself through the node-red menu -> manage palette -> install

+- node-red-contrib-modbus
+- node-red-contrib-pid

 ![screenshot of node-red flow](https://github.com/arrow1800/Victron-VirtualBattery/blob/main/img/node-red-screenshot.png)

 ## How to - CerboGX